-14. Related Party Transactions
+15. Related Party Transactions

 During March 2018, the Company entered into a consulting agreement with a member of the Board of Directors for strategic and corporate consulting services to be provided to the Company.
-The Company incurred expenses of \$4 and \$30 during the three months ended March 31, 2019 and 2018, respectively relating to services provided under this consulting agreement.
+This agreement was terminated in 2019.
+The Company incurred expenses of \$0 and \$4,000 during the three months ended March 31, 2020 and 2019, respectively relating to services provided under this consulting agreement.

-During April 2018, the Company entered into a consulting agreement with a member of the Board of Directors for business development consulting services.
-Payments for the services under the agreement are \$28 per quarter, and the Company may terminate the agreement with 14 days' notice.
-The Company incurred expenses of \$28 and \$0 during the three months ended March 31, 2019 and 2018, relating to services provided under this consulting agreement.
+The Company entered into an agreement with a member of the Board of Directors for business development consulting services.
+Payments for the services under the agreement are \$27,500 per quarter, and the Company may terminate the agreement with 14 days' notice.
+The Company incurred expenses of \$27,500 during the three months ended March 31, 2020 and 2019, relating to services provided under this agreement.

-15. 401(k) Savings Plan
+16. 401(k) Savings Plan

 The Company has a defined contribution savings plan (the "Plan") under Section 401(k) of the Internal Revenue Code of 1986.
 This Plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
-Company contributions to the Plan may be made at the discretion of the Company's board of directors.
-The Company has elected to match 4% of employee contributions to the Plan, subject to certain limitations.
-The Company's matching contribution for the three months ended March 31, 2019 and 2018 was \$81 and \$30, respectively.
+Company contributions to the Plan may be made at the discretion of the Company's Board of Directors.
+The Company has elected to the safe harbor match of 4% of employee contributions to the Plan, subject to certain limitations.
+The Company's matching contribution for the three months ended March 31, 2020 and 2019 was \$99,563 and \$81,624, respectively.